datacommonsorg/docsite/place_types.md

 |[City](https://datacommons.org/browser/City)|A city.|
 {: .doc-table}

-## Partially available administrative divisions
+## Partially available geographic divisions

 These place types represent administrative divisions that are available for some countries, but not all countries.